Best Games Like Civilization

 It features seven distinct kingdoms, each with four noble families that provide various benefits when put in charge of your cities.

-Like Civ, the game allows you to wage enormous wars with kings and queens of rival nations as well as pursue ambitions in areas like faith and advancing technologies.
+Like Civ, the game allows you to wage colossal wars with kings and queens of rival nations as well as pursue ambitions in areas like faith and developing technologies.

-On top of that, players can explore historically-inspired scenarios, hold court in their own kingdom, marry for political gain, and raise future heirs.
+On top of that, players can explore historically-inspired scenarios, hold court in their own realm, marry for political advantage, and raise future heirs.

 Next up on our list is Field of Glory: Empires, a grand strategy game set in Europe and surrounding Mediterranean areas during the Classical Age.